 A hashtag is the pound or number sign (#) placed in front of a keyword or phrase to make it clickable and searchable.

-Hashtags only work with letters.
-As soon as you add a space or other character, it only takes the letters that are immediately adjacent to the #.
+Hashtags only work with letters and numbers.
+As soon as you add a space or other character, it only takes the letters and numbers that are immediately adjacent to the #.

 No: #social media, #cyber-security

 There are several ways to use hashtags in social media marketing:

 - Add them to your tweets and posts to target a specific audience – be consistent in using them.
 When someone clicks on it, all your posts will come up.

 - Use them for a Twitter chat – schedule a Twitter chat and assign it a hashtag.
 Participants can tweet questions and answers with the hashtag to engage in the conversation.

 - Use them during a live event or webinar and encourage participants to tweet about it or ask questions.

 - Ride on a trend’s coattails.
 Today for instance, I’ve been having fun with: “#IfYouKnowMeYouKnowThat” and “#iGetAnnoyedWhenPeople.”
 Be creative.
 How can you use these to promote something, contribute, or just have fun?
 Check what’s trending on Twitter a few times a day.
 And there are hashtags that trend regularly on Twitter.

 - Add them to your bios on both Twitter and Pinterest.

 - If you have a decent marketing budget, you can pay to be at the top of searches in Twitter with a “promoted tag.”
 You’ll see these used for product launches, movie openings, special promotions, during elections and for countless other marketing campaigns.